anadon/sfs-settings/docs/source/guides/advanced_usage.rst

 Advanced Usage
 ==============

-This guide covers advanced techniques for using python-settings in complex scenarios.
+This guide covers advanced techniques for using sfs-settings in complex scenarios.

 Type Conversion and Validation
 ------------------------------